huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 2: To set your own default geolocation, drag the map and click to select the destination, or enter the latitude and longitude, if known.

 Step 3: Click the **Save** button.

+## How to view your collection’s storage and other stats

+Step 1: Navigate to the **Settings** area and click on **Dashboard** in the left sidebar.

+Step 2: In the **Dashboard**, you will see figures related to the following:

+- How many total user accounts your collection has

+- How many types of users (Admin, Editor, Collaborator) your collection has

+- How many entities your collection has across all languages

+- How many files (Primary Documents, Supporting Files, Custom Uploads) your collection has

+- How much storage space your collection is currently using